infikei/infikei/README.md

 * Living in Korea
 * Studying at KyungHee Univ.
 Applied Mathematics
 * Learning Computer Languages and Mathematics
-* Designing Theme for KakaoTalk
+* Designing and Making KakaoTalk Theme
 * Taking pictures as a hobby (instagram @infikei_photo)

 Pages